sav-che/TL-2/Authors/Greenman, Jesse More {std. Greenm.}.md

-> [!cite] BHL link: this entry starts at [page 997](https://www.biodiversitylibrary.org/item/103414#page/1045/mode/1up) of TL-2 Vol. I.
+> [!cite] BHL link: this entry starts at [page 997](https://www.biodiversitylibrary.org/page/33121128) of TL-2 Vol. I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Greenman, Jesse More {std.
 Greenm.} (Suppl.)|second entry]] for this author

 ### Author

-Greenman, Jesse More (1867-1951), United States botanist, specialist on the Mexican and Central American flora. (*Greenm.*).
+Greenman, Jesse More (1867-1951), United States botanist, specialist on the Mexican and Central American flora.
+**Abbreviated name**: *Greenm.*

 #### Herbarium and types